zone/zwag/readme.md

 Run `npm i -g gulp && npm i` - This will install gulp globally and all required packages.

+If you already have Gulp istalled globally simply Run

+`npm i`

 ## Development

 Run `gulp`.
 This will start the server, build processes and watch files for changes.